robots-ju/live-overcapture/README.md

 Files will automatically be named with the device key and date.
 To disable recording, remove or rename the key.
 For performance reasons, only the raw 4K stream is recorded without any processing.
-This can use around 1GB per min of stream!
+This can use around 1GB per minute of stream!

 Currently only one device with type `theta` is supported, and it will automatically pick the first camera available.

 `playback` devices are mostly meant for testing.
-The provided video will be played in a loop by GStreamer.
+The provided `uri` video absolute path will be played in a loop with GStreamer's `uridecodebin uri=`.
+The program checks that a file exists on the filesystem at that address before starting the server.

 For best performance, the video height after crop should be divisible by 2.